sekilab/dashcam_gps_jetson/README.md

 ## Running program

-The program runs automatically on startup and saves videos (approx. one minute duration files) and GPS logs in the `$HOME` directory.
+The program runs automatically on startup and saves video (approx. one minute duration files) and GPS logs in the `$HOME` directory.